hugosanrocks/hugosanrocks.github.com/_posts/2014-06-18-master-thesis.md

 tags: [wavefront propagation, DGFEM, Eikonal equation]
 ---

-## Abstract
+<font size="6">Abstract

-Travel time estimation is a very challenging problem in seismology.
-This seismic attribut is highly important to understand the Earth’s interior and the wave propagation.
+<font size="2">Travel time estimation is a very challenging problem in seismology.
+This seismic attribut
+is highly important to understand the Earth’s interior and the wave propagation.
 In order to estimate a multi-value travel time field, by tracking the wavefront, the eikonal equation must be solved.
 However, solving a non-linear Partial Differential Equation, which solution implies a